Stickwitu: Music and lyrics

 "Stickwitu" was written in the key of A major and a slow tempo, swinging 72 beats per minute.
-The song was composed using time and follows a simple chord progression of D - A(9)/C♯ – Bm^{7} – A^{7} – Bm^{7} and A/C♯.
-The Pussycat Dolls' vocals on the song span F♯^{3} – E^{5}.
+The song was composed using time and follows a simple chord progression of D – A^{9}/C♯ – Bm^{7} – A^{7} – Bm^{7} and A/C♯.
+The Pussycat Dolls' vocals on the song span F♯_{3} to E_{5}.
 Lead singer Nicole Scherzinger was noted for using the "thin end of [her] alto-into-soprano register".
 A pop song with soul influences, "Stickwitu" features strings accompanied by bass, harmonica, organ, piano, and the Rhodes piano.

 Kalefah Sanneh of The New York Times found the melody to be simple, adding that "the beat keeps dropping out and returning and growing and shrinking, confounding expectations".
 Chuck Taylor of Billboard noted that "Stickwitu" is reminiscent of the works of fellow girl groups Cover Girls and Sweet Sensation, while Tony Heywood from musicOMH compared the song to the works of the Spice Girls.
 An ode to monogamous relationships, the Pussycat Dolls croon during the chorus, "Nobody gonna love me better / I'ma stickwitu forever".